Epidemiology of obesity: Australia

 According to self-reported and measured results of the 2007–2008 National Health Survey, 61% of Australians were overweight (above a 25 BMI), with 24% falling into the "obese" category (above a 30 BMI).
 Men were more likely to be overweight (67.7%) and obese (25.5%) than women (30.9% and 23.4% respectively).

 New Zealand

 Obesity in New Zealand has become an important national health concern in recent years, with high numbers of people afflicted in every age and ethnic group.
 In 2011/12, 28.4% of New Zealand adults were obese, a number only surpassed in the English-speaking world by the United States.

 South Pacific

 Many of the island nations of the South Pacific have very high rates of obesity.
 Nauru has the highest rates of obesity in the world (94.5%) followed by Samoa, the Federated States of Micronesia, and the American Samoa.
 Being big has traditionally been associated with health, beauty, and status and many of these beliefs remain prevalent today.

+Statistics

+Estimated prevalence of obesity with BMI >= 30 among adults by country according to World Health Organization for year 2022: